kikuieva2/beach/README.md

 🚀 **How to Use**:
 1. Open the  https://kikuieva2.github.io/beach/.
 2. Browse featured beaches and hover over images for more info.
-3. Hover on images to look these more near.
+3. Hover over the images to view them in more detail

 🛠️ **Technologies Used**: